CAST-Extend/com.castsoftware.uc.obey/README.md

 ## How to use this template

-### XXX
+### OBEY

-First, `XXX` needs to be replaced with the name of the language or framework you are creating support for.
+First, `OBEY` needs to be replaced with the name of the language or framework you are creating support for.
 It appears in 4 places:
-- In the folder name of `Configuration/Languages/XXX/`
+- In the folder name of `Configuration/Languages/OBEY/`
-- In the filename of `Configuration/Languages/XXX/XXXMetaModel.xml`
+- In the filename of `Configuration/Languages/OBEY/OBEYMetaModel.xml`
-- In the content of the file `Configuration/Languages/XXX/XXXMetaModel.xml`
+- In the content of the file `Configuration/Languages/OBEY/OBEYMetaModel.xml`
 - In the content of the file `plugin.nuspec`

 We also recommend you use this identifier when naming your methods in `analyzer_level.py` and/or `application_level.py`, although this is not required.